 The ISGRI and PICsIT broadband, statistically limited continuum and line sensitivity curves parametrised in Eqs.
-5.3.3.1 and 5.3.3.2 are shown in Figure 13.
+5.3.3.1 and 5.3.3.2.
+Figure and 16 show these sensitivities as derived from empty field observations and calculated using OSA 7.
 Tables 4, 5 and 6 give some of the actual values.
 Note that the PICsIT sensitivities have not changed with respect to AO-3 esitmates.
-They agree with the observed sensitivities within a factor of \sim 2.
+They agree with the observed sensitivities within a factor of ~2.
 This difference is due to systematics, which increase partly due to long observations (typically >500 ks), and partly due to a large number of source in the range 20-150 keV.
-The latter does not affect the sensitivities deduced from Crab observations are shown in Figure 16.
-For reference, the ISGRI sensitivities are also compared in three energy bands in Table 7.
+The latter does not affect the sensitivities are also compared in three energy bands in Table 7.